JiaziChen111/Ch_Synthetic/README.md

 - Go to the branch you had been working on: git checkout <branchname>

 - Make the necessary changes
+	Add and commit as many edits as necessary
 - Merge all the changes in the master branch INTO your branch: git merge master Alternatively, you can go to the master and from there merge the <branchname>: git checkout master, followed by git merge <branchname>
 	If there are conflicts, they will be indicated; you are HEAD